Late-time UV observations of tidal disruption flares reveal unobscured, compact accretion disks: Discussion

 If we interpret our FUV observations of D23H-1 as transient (rather than stellar) in origin, the inferred TDF parameters are similar to those of PTF-09ge.
 The nondetection of TDE1 is not easy to fit within our grid of disk models, and would require either $\alpha \ll 0.01$ or the accretion of $\ll 0.1 M_\odot$.
 A low accreted mass might occur in a partial disruption, but we disfavor this explanation for the late-time properties of TDE1 because its luminosity at peak is similar to the rest of the sample (Table~\ref{tab:prop}).
 More speculatively, this nondetection could indicate that the original TDE1 transient was an exotic TDF impostor, such as a mildly relativistic stellar collision \citep{Metzger17}.
 A third explanation is discussed in the following section.

 Interestingly, we are also able to fit the most recent observations of ASASSN-14li, ASASSN-14ae, and iPTF-16fnl within the context of our model, suggesting that these more recent TDFs may also have transitioned to a ``bare'' accretion disk, as is suggested by the flattening of their light curves (Fig. \ref{fig:lcfitswift}).
-For ASASSN-15oi, a flattening has also been claimed \citep{Holoien16}; however, we find the latest measurements of this source too close to the expected host level to yield a significant detection of the TDF flux.
-The general consistency of our simple model with late-time observations of TDFs suggests that future observations of this source are worthwhile.

 We summarize our light curve modeling in Fig. \ref{fig:lc_flat}, where we show two-component light curve models for six well-sampled TDFs.
 We see that this simple two-component model does a good job of describing both the older flares observed with {\it HST} (where we have a long temporal baseline but sparse sampling), and younger flares observed by {\it Swift} (where the flattening of the FUV light curve has only begun recently, but is well-resolved in time).